-Welcome to Liox story page, whether you wanted to know more about it or not, you are reading it now!
+Welcome to Liox story page, we are happy to have you here!
 My name is Sergey Patrikeev and i am the founder of Liox.

 1st Liox Store at Allen st (June 2013)

 Let's address an elephant in the room, Liox (lee-aaks) is my nickname, i created it when i was 14 while playing computer games, it doesn't actually mean anything.

 I moved to New York in 2008 when i was 19 without any english, leaving all my friends and family behind in Siberia Russia, i was a tech grad working in restaurants for the next 3 years.

 I started Liox as an online service, the first page and logo were designed in August 2011 and it was actually called Ef Laundry (meant to sound f*** laundry).

 After 3 months of developing ordering system, integrating payments and testing, Liox was launched on November 14 of 2011.
 Through completely maxed out credit cards and huge expectations, Liox launch was a disaster.
 Not a single user signed up in the first 2 weeks.
 Despite thousands of fliers spread around chinatown.
 New Year of 2012 turned out to not be happy at all.